eForms Logo

 Washington Non-Compete Agreement Template

 A Washington non-compete agreement prohibits an employee from working in the same industry after leaving an employer.
-If the employee is terminated they must be paid the equivalent of their wages (less pay from any new job).
-A non-compete is limited to 18 months and must be signed at the same time of accepting employment.
+A non-compete is limited to 18 months and must be signed at the same time as accepting employment.

 Legally Enforceable?